Acuant/AndroidSDKV11/README.md

 - **Initialization**

-		class MainActivity : Activity() {
+		class AppInstance : Application() {

 		    override fun onCreate() {
 		        super.onCreate()

-		        //Specify the path to the previously created XML file, using “assets” as root
+		        //give path to xml file created above, path will start from "assets" as root
-		        //Pass in Context from Application
+		        //pass in Context from Application
-		        //List the packages to intitialize; only ImageProcessor is required

-				try{
-					AcuantInitializer.intialize("PATH/TO/CONFIG/FILENAME.XML", this,
-						listOf(ImageProcessorInitializer()),
-						object: IAcuantPackageCallback{
-							override fun onInitializeSuccess() {
-								//success
-							}

-							override fun onInitializeFailed(error: List<Error>) {
-								//error
-							}
-						})
-				}
-				catch(e: AcuantException){
-					Log.e("Acuant Error", e.toString())
-				}
+		        //list of packages to initialize.
+Only need to initialize ImageProcessor AcuantInitializer.intialize("PATH/TO/CONFIG/FILENAME.XML", this, listOf(ImageProcessorInitializer()))
 		    }
 		}